Business checking vs. personal checking: How they compare

-- Entitlements: These allow trusted users or advisers — such as an office manager or an accountant— to access the account, Heitman says.
+- Entitlements: These allow trusted users or advisers — such as an office manager or an accountant— to access the account, says Heitman of U.S. Bank.

 - Positive pay: This is a fraud prevention system available at some banks for business customers.
 It uses a list of checks to help in the check verification process.
 A check that doesn’t match this list will likely be flagged.